-Deepen your connection with your little one when you sit down to share or read a fairy tale together today.
-It can be a classic fairy tale you already love, a creative retelling of a favorite, or a completely new, modern story with magical elements.
-Alternatively, choose a fairy tale that speaks to an issue your child might be grappling with at the moment.
-After all, fairy tales have great lessons and skills to teach us all, for instance…
+Deepen your connection with your little one by reading a fairy tale together.
+It can be a classic, a creative retelling of a favorite, or a completely new story with magical elements.
+You can also choose a fairy tale that speaks to an issue your child might be grappling with.
+After all, fairy tales can teach us important lessons such as...

-• The importance of storytelling.
-During the early developmental stages, fairy tales teach children how to grasp the meaning and power behind storytelling.
-Learning about the history behind how a fairy tale came to be illustrates how stories are told, passed down, recorded, and told again.
-Hearing a favorite fairy tale over and over again will give your child their own storytelling skills—like telling a story in correct chronological order and paying attention to detail.
+The power of storytelling.
+During the early developmental stages, hearing fairy tales helps boost children's listening and comprehension.
+Discover the history behind each fairy tale together to illustrate how stories are told, passed down, recorded, and told again.
+Plus, hearing a favorite fairy tale over and over again will teach your child how to tell a story in correct chronological order and pay attention to detail.

-• Confronting fear.
-Fairy tales, like Little Red Riding Hood for example, might give your children the courage to confront those scary monsters hiding underneath their bed or in their closet.
+Confronting fear.
+Fairy tales like Little Red Riding Hood might give your children the courage to confront those scary monsters hiding underneath the bed or in the closet.
 It's important for your children to know that it's normal to be scared, but also that they have the power to overcome their fears.
-Fairy tales allow children to see their fears played out and conquered.
-Children can then use their imagination to confront fears and overcome obstacles.
+Fairy tales let children to see their fears played out and conquered, which gives them the confidence to do the same in real life.

 You've heard your child say it before: "Tell me a story."
-Reading a book or telling a fairy tale before bed is one of the most validated reasons to snuggle up and postpone bedtime just a wee bit.
-Today, especially, is the perfect day to cozy in with your child and start a story with the classic "Once upon a time…" we've all come to know so well.
-Oh, by the way, February 26th is Tell a Fairy Tale Day!
+Reading a book or telling a fairy tale before bed is one of the most valid reasons to snuggle up and postpone bedtime just a bit.
+Today, especially, is a great day to cozy in with your child and start a story with "Once upon a time…"

-READING TIP: If your children are at the baby or toddler age, be sure to choose fairy tale collections with lots of great artwork and illustrations.
+READING TIP: If your children are babies or toddlers, be sure to choose fairy tale collections with lots of great artwork and illustrations.

-Get Crafty!
-Authors like Brothers Grimm, Perrault (Cinderella), and Hans Christian Andersen (The Ugly Duckling) are among the most famous fairy tale writers, but you can be one too!
-Celebrate Tell a Fairy Tale Day by creating your very own fairy tale.
-Choose your favorite fairy tale to read aloud at home (or tell from memory).
-When you're done reading or telling, sketch out all your favorite elements of the fairy tale.
-It can be general plotline, specific character attributes, magical elements, specific settings, etc. Then, use these elements to write your own fairy tale!
+Get crafty!
+Authors like Brothers Grimm, Perrault (Cinderella), and Hans Christian Andersen (The Ugly Duckling) are among the most famous fairy tale writers, but your child can be one too!
+Celebrate Tell a Fairy Tale Day (February 26) by encouraging your little one to create their very own fairy tale.
+First, have them read or recite a story.
+When they've finished, ask them to talk about their favorite parts of the tale.
+Then, use these elements to help them invent their own.
 If your child's old enough to write, each of you can write your own and share your different renditions.
 If your child is not writing yet, record your child's ideas and come up with a story together.

 What are your favorite fairy tales?
 Share the fairy tales you and your children love the most with us!